Title

 (a) Establish the process for enrollment in the Program developed under § 19-4703, including procedures for automatic enrollment of covered employees and for covered employees to opt out of the Program;

-(b) Establish the process for participating employees to make the default contributions to Program accounts and to adjust the contribution levels;
+(b) Establish the process for participating employees to make the default contributions to participant accounts and to adjust the contribution levels;

-(c) Establish the process for participating employers to withhold participating employee contributions to Program accounts from the participating employees' wages and send the contributions to the investment administrator for the Program;
+(c) Establish the process for covered employers to withhold participating employee contributions to participant accounts from the participating employees' wages and send the contributions to the investment administrator for the Program;

 (d) Set minimum, maximum, and default contribution levels in accordance with limits established by the Internal Revenue Code;

-(e) Establish the process for withdrawals from Program accounts;
+(e) Establish the process for withdrawals from participant accounts;

-(f) Establish the process and requirements for an employer to obtain an exemption from offering the Program if the employer offers a qualified retirement plan;
+(f) Establish the process and requirements for an employer to demonstrate they are not a covered employer.

 § 19-4706.
 Disclosures by the Philadelphia Retirement Savings Board.

-(1) In addition to any other information or disclaimers that the Board deems appropriate in furtherance of this chapter, the Board shall make available to covered employees, other eligible individuals, and participants:
+(1) The Board is authorized to make any information or disclaimers that the Board deems appropriate to covered employees, other eligible individuals, and participants, including:

 (a) The following information in plain language and in the designated citywide languages: